-25 July 2012 Detained under s 189(3) of the Migration Act 1958 after arriving in Australia with his father (name not provided) aboard Suspected Illegal Entry Vessel (SIEV) 387 Quilpie.
-13 February 2013 The Department of Immigration and Citizenship (DIAC) advised that Master X and his father were 'screened out' as they did not raise claims that engaged Australia's non-refoulement obligations and were involuntarily removed from Australia to Country A. 9 April 2013 Detained under s 189(3) after arriving in Australia with his family 2 aboard SIEV 647 Venturi .
-18 April 2013 DIAC advised that Master X and his family were 'screened out' and involuntarily removed from Australia to Country A.
+9 April 2013 Detained under s 189(3) of the Migration Act 1958 after arriving in Australia with his family aboard Suspected Illegal Entry Vessel (SIEV) 647 Venturi .
+18 April 2013 The Department of Immigration and Citizenship (DIAC) advised that Master X and his family were 'screened out' as they did not raise claims that engage Australia's non-refoulement obligations and were involuntarily removed from Australia to Country A.